VOLUNTEER IN AUSTRALIA

 WWOOF Australia was established in 1981 and is 100% Australian owned and run.
 It is part of a worldwide WWOOF volunteer and cultural exchange movement.

 Host profiles provide members with names, contact details, a description and map location of each host property with reviews and photos, as well as the skills you can learn and the kind of living arrangements and types of meals provided.

-Our hosts practice sustainable land care: organics, bio-dynamics or permaculture.
+Our hosts practice sustainable land care: organics, bio-dynamics or permaculture, regenerative agriculture and syntropic farming.

 Choose the host that interests you, contact them and offer to help out.
-Volunteer for 4 to 6 hours each day (schedule of days and hours to be worked out with the Host prior to your arrival) and in return your host will provide all of your meals and snacks and accommodation, often in their home.
+Volunteer for 4 to 6 hours each day (schedule of days and hours to be arranged with the Host prior to your arrival) and in return you will live with your host, often in their home.
 Your food will often have been grown on the property.

 WWOOFing is a hands-on way of learning about organic farming and environmental rehabilitation, but that’s not all.
 Gain a greater understanding of how hard farmers work, get your hands dirty and have a great workout while helping out, see if you have the stamina to keep up!